}

 👶 Great for:

-• Kids with additional needs (autism, ADHD, SPD)
+• Kids with additional needs (autism, ADHD and sensory processing differences)

-• Teens & adults for focus, stress, or fidget needs
+• Teens and adults for focus, stress or fidget needs

-• Elderly for hand strength, calm and grounding
+• Elderly individuals for hand strength, calm and grounding

 Previous post